 Patting is more beneficial than spreading or rubbing in skincare products because you minimize the chances of pulling or dragging on the skin, and is more gentle especially on sensitive skin.
 Using the patting technique is not only less damaging on the skin structure, but it also enhanced the absorption and effectiveness of the ingredients of the product as well as stimulated the blood flow, giving a delicate glow to the skin.

 Gently patting skin uses less pressure, so you’re not as likely to inflict damage on your skin.
 Additionally, patting limits the possibility to mess with the flow of your lymphatic system.
 If you spread on your cream, you can inadvertently push against the flow of your lymphatic system, which can make your skin puffy.

 The simple matter of rubbing in your skin-care products, especially around your eye area can be problematic.
 Rubbing generates a lot of frictional forces on your skin, which can be irritating and create unnecessary inflammation around the eyes.

-So if you want to ensure your skincare regime is helping your skin, and not contributing to the creation of fine lines, remove rubbing your skin for patting.
+So if you want to ensure your skincare regime is helping your skin, and not contributing to the creation of fine lines, replace rubbing your skin with patting.